Baltimore Colts (1947–1950): Origins

+Merger

 In 1948, both the AAFC and the NFL were struggling, and determined that the continued viability of professional football depended on a merger between the leagues.
 The leagues began negotiating a deal in which three AAFC teams would be brought into the NFL, and the owners of the others would be compensated for their interest.
 The Cleveland Browns and San Francisco 49ers, clearly the AAFC's strongest teams, were obvious choices.

 It initially appeared that the Bills would be the third team in the merger.
-However, the Colts' owners pressed to be included in the Bills' place, even though they were one of the weakest teams in the league, but George Preston Marshall, owner of the Washington Redskins, initially refused to cooperate.
+However, the Colts' owners pressed to be included in the Bills' place, even though they were one of the weakest teams in the league.
+George Preston Marshall, owner of the Washington Redskins, initially refused to cooperate.
 He considered Baltimore to be part of his home territory, and believed the Colts would infringe on his rights.

-Marshall finally relented in exchange for the Colts paying him $150,000 for the infringement.
+However, Marshall was convinced that the Colts would be a natural rival to his Redskins, and finally relented in exchange for the Colts paying him $150,000.
 With this obstacle overcome, the merger was finalized, and the Colts were brought into the NFL.
+In order to improve the team's financial picture, ownership decided to have a businessman run the team in 1950 and selected Abraham Watner, the president of a Baltimore cemetery firm, to serve as president.
+Driskill remained on as the team's general manager.

-The Bills were arguably a better choice for entry into the NFL; they were in a more isolated market, had stronger attendance and performed better on the field.
+Despite playing in the second-smallest market in pro football (ahead of only Green Bay) and Buffalo's notoriously harsh climate, the Bills were arguably a better choice for entry into the NFL.
+The Bills were in a more isolated market, had stronger attendance and performed better on the field.
 The newly merged league's owners scheduled a second vote to add the Bills in order to balance the schedule.
 However, in those days, adding a new team required a unanimous vote, and the Chicago Bears's George Halas and the Los Angeles Rams' Dan Reeves persuaded two other clubs to vote with them in blocking the merger.
 (The Bills were not the same team as the modern Buffalo Bills, a charter American Football League franchise which joined the NFL in 1970 as part of the AFL-NFL merger.)

 The Colts were nominally part of the "National Conference" along with the other eastern teams in the merged league, but unlike the other twelve teams, Baltimore was scheduled as a "swing team" and played every team in the NFL over the course of the 1950 season; the other twelve teams played a double round robin schedule in their conference, plus one crossover game with the opposing conference and a game with Baltimore.

 Despite the addition of the Bills players, the Colts struggled through the 1950 season, ending with a record of 1–11–0.